smeup/ketchup/README.md

 ## Intro

-Ketch.UP is a web components library, built with [Ionic’s Stencil](https://stenciljs.com/), a small TypeScript based web component compiler.
+Ketch.UP is a web components library, built with [Ionic’s Stencil](https://stenciljs.com/), a TypeScript based web component compiler.

-Web Components is a suite of different technologies allowing to create reusable custom elements — with their functionality encapsulated away from the rest of your code — that you can use in your web apps.
+`Web Components` is a suite of different technologies allowing to create reusable custom elements that you can use in your web apps.
 For more information visit this link: https://developer.mozilla.org/en-US/docs/Web/Web_Components

-The primary focus of Ketch.UP is to provide a suite of powerful and customizable web components, whose main objective is abstracting complex and recurrent programming patterns.
+The primary focus of Ketch.UP is to provide a suite of powerful and customizable Web Components, whose main objective is abstracting complex and recurrent programming patterns.

 ## Showcase